General Financial Aid FAQs

 There is a common myth that financial aid is just grants, but financial aid is really everything we include in a financial aid award offer such as grants, scholarships, work-study, federal student loans, and federal parent loans.

-Here's where it gets confusing: There are more types of aid/assistance that are included in calculation how much aid/assistance you are allowed to receive in an academic year.
+Here's where it gets confusing: There are more types of aid/assistance that are included in calculating how much aid/assistance you are allowed to receive in an academic year.
 (Per federal regulations, you cannot receive more aid/assistance than it costs to attend.)
 For instance: if you receive a room & board waiver because you are working as a Resident Advisor (RA), that is considered "assistance."
 So if you have scholarships, financial aid and a waiver that together equal more than the cost of attendance, your financial aid will be reduced.